 Research and development.
 Research and development expenses increased from \$53.8 million in 2001 to \$66.5 million in 2002.
-External research and development expenses increased from \$11.7 million in 2001 to \$20.2 million in 2002.
-The increase was primarily due to a \$5.7 million increase in development costs attributable to telavancin being advanced into Phase 1 clinical trials in December 2001.
-Additionally, \$3.6 million was attributable to the LABA program prior to our collaboration with GSK.
-These increases were partially offset by a decline in external research and development expenses of \$718,000 for other development and discovery programs.
-Employee-related expenses increased from \$22.6 million in 2001 to \$25.6 million in 2002, as staffing levels increased.
-Facilities, depreciation and other allocated expenses increased from \$18.8 million in 2001 to \$20.7 million in 2002, with the additional lease costs associated with our lease of an additional 60,000 square foot building.
+The increase was primarily due to a \$8.5 million increase in development costs of which \$5.8 million was attributable to telavancin being advanced into Phase 1 clinical trials in December 2001.
+Additionally, \$3.8 million was attributable to the LABA program prior to our collaboration with GSK.
+GSK reimbursed \$1.5 million of expenses incurred in late 2002.
+In addition, headcount expenses increased \$2.7 million in 2002 as compared to 2001 as staffing levels increased, and facilities costs rose \$2.1 million with the additional lease costs associated with a 60,000 square foot building.
 Research and development expense in 2001 includes an impairment charge of \$650,000 in 2001 related to the write-off of certain intangibles acquired in 1999.